By Children’s Librarian Shelley Harris

 Share these books

 Even though school has already started, it can take weeks for routines to develop.
 Until the routines feel safe, kids can be worried or nervous.
-Miss Jenny has some favorite books about big feelings, new classes, and making friends.
+Here are some great books about big feelings, new classes, and making friends.

-• Your Name Is a Song celebrates the beauty of names from around the world and the importance for teachers and children to honor them.
+- Your Name Is a Song celebrates the beauty of names from around the world and the importance of honoring them for teachers and children.

 Here’s to a successful and healthy school year!